rogermedico/activities-app/README.md

 # Dictionary

 This project is a frontend part of an Activities Organizer App.
 It has two roles of users, the normal user and the company user.
 Each role has access to diferent parts of the app.
+There are 4 users already in the app but througout Register Button anyone can add more users.

 The user role has access to the following parts: